Ukraine travel info

 Passport & Visa

-EU citizens and some other nationalities do not require a tourist visa for stays of up to 90 days within a 180-day period.
-All visitors must possess return/onward tickets.
-It is highly recommended that travellers' passports have at least six months' validity remaining after the intended date of departure from their travel destination.
+EU citizens and many other nationalities can visit Ukraine visa-free for up to 90 days within any 180-day period.
+All travellers must show a return or onward ticket, and may need to prove they have sufficient funds.
+Occasionally, immigration officers may request additional documentation such as proof of funds or printed tickets, so it's wise to arrive prepared.
+It's also highly recommended that travellers' passports have at least six months' validity remaining after the intended date of departure from their travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

 Entry requirements